John Bean Technologies (NYSE:JBT) Releases Q3 2022 Earnings Guidance

-Separately, Robert W. Baird reduced their price target on shares of John Bean Technologies from $140.00 to $128.00 in a research report on Thursday.
+Separately, Robert W. Baird reduced their target price on John Bean Technologies from $140.00 to $128.00 in a research note on Thursday, July 28th.

 John Bean Technologies Dividend Announcement

-The company also recently announced a quarterly dividend, which was paid on Thursday, June 9th.
-Shareholders of record on Thursday, May 26th were given a $0.10 dividend.
+The business also recently disclosed a quarterly dividend, which was paid on Thursday, June 9th.
+Stockholders of record on Thursday, May 26th were paid a $0.10 dividend.
+This represents a $0.40 annualized dividend and a dividend yield of 0.35%.
 The ex-dividend date was Wednesday, May 25th.
-This represents a $0.40 dividend on an annualized basis and a yield of 0.36%.
-John Bean Technologies’s dividend payout ratio (DPR) is 10.96%.
+John Bean Technologies’s payout ratio is 10.70%.

 Insider Activity

-In other John Bean Technologies news, Director Caroline Maury Devine sold 300 shares of the business’s stock in a transaction on Tuesday, June 21st.
-The shares were sold at an average price of $108.66, for a total transaction of $32,598.00.
-Following the sale, the director now directly owns 47,949 shares of the company’s stock, valued at approximately $5,210,138.34.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-In the last 90 days, insiders sold 900 shares of company stock worth $99,978.
+In related news, Director Caroline Maury Devine sold 300 shares of the firm’s stock in a transaction that occurred on Tuesday, June 21st.
+The stock was sold at an average price of $108.66, for a total transaction of $32,598.00.
+Following the completion of the sale, the director now directly owns 47,949 shares of the company’s stock, valued at approximately $5,210,138.34.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Insiders sold 900 shares of company stock valued at $99,978 in the last ninety days.
 Insiders own 1.30% of the company’s stock.

 About John Bean Technologies